hamzamassaoudi/hmassaoudi.com/src/pages/blog/2020/ANONYMIZATION OF TEXT DATA USING NAMED-ENTITY RECOGNITION.md

 NER is a very challenging learning problem.
 On the one hand, Supervised training data is very scarce.
 On the other, this task require language specific knowledge to construct efficient structured features.

- In our example, we are looking to anonymize medic al diagnoses reports by identifying disease names.
+ In our example, we are looking to anonymize medical diagnoses reports by identifying disease names.
 Thus, our problem is equivalent to a binary classification of names.

 > Example : **Testicular cancer ** and **endometriosis**  have increased in incidence during the last decades .